 Operating lease costs are recognized on a straight-line basis over the lease term.
 From time to time, the Company's subsidiaries are asked to prepay the lease costs for over one year.
-As of December 31, 2018, the prepaid rental fees of \$430,608 were recorded in other non-current assets and \$954,969 were recorded in prepaid expenses and other current assets.
-As of December 31, 2019, the prepaid rental fees of \$688,324 were recorded in operating lease right-of-use assets.
+As of December 31, 2020 and 2021, the prepaid rental fees of \$767,276 and \$706,693, respectively, were recorded in operating lease right-of-use assets.

 To determine the present value of future minimum lease payments, the Company use the implicit rate when readily determinable.
-Presently, because many of the leases do not provide an implicit rate, the Company applies its incremental borrowings rate based on the information available at the lease commencement date to determine the present value of minimum lease payment.
+Presently, because many of the leases do not provide an implicit rate, the Company applies its incremental borrowing rate, which is considered as the rate that the Company would negotiate when financing for a similar period, and with a similar guarantee, to obtain an asset of a similar value to the lease asset to determine the present value of the present value of minimum lease payment.
 The operating and finance lease ROU assets include any lease payment made and exclude lease incentives.